 Carotid sinus massage is contra-indicated in patients with:

-- Transient ischaemic attack (TIA) or a cerebrovascular event in the previous 3 months
+- Transient ischaemic attack (TIA) or a cerebrovascular event in the previous three months.

-- If there has been a previous adverse reaction to carotid sinus massage
+- A previous adverse reaction to carotid sinus massage.

 The following protocol is taken from the European Society of Cardiology's Guidelines for the Management of Syncope (2009):